FarmhouseFest/farmhousefest.com/2015/contact/index.md

 		    <h1 class="page-title styled main">{{ page.title }}</h1>

-			<p class="block">For general inquiries, fire us an email at <a href="mailto:info@farmhousefest.com">info@farmhousefest.com</a>.
+			<p class="block">For general enquiries, fire us an email at <a href="mailto:info@farmhousefest.com">info@farmhousefest.com</a>.
 We'll try to turn around an answer in a reasonably quick time frame, but bear with us if it takes a bit longer cause we're a small crew.</p>

 		</div>